-Visibility and durability of the orange delineation paint will be measured in terms of chromaticity and retro-reflectivity values when first installed and at approximately 2-month intervals afterwards over one year.
-The influence of the orange striping on the number and severity of traffic incidents will be observed according to available data from the California Highway Patrol (CHP) by comparing reports from Units 1, 2, or 3 (using white delineation) with Unit 4 (using orange delineation).
+Driver behavior will be observed by temporary installations of closed-circuit television (CCTV) cameras to measure vehicle speed, lateral position in lanes and number of lane departures.
+Visibility and durability of the orange delineation paint will be measured in terms of chromaticity and retro-reflectivity values when first installed and at approximately 2-month intervals afterwards for a period of about two years.
+The influence of the orange striping on the number and severity of traffic incidents will be observed according to available data from the California Highway Patrol (CHP), Caltrans Performance Measurement System (PeMS), and the traffic data company HERE by comparing reports from Units 1, 2, or 3 (using white delineation) with Unit 4 (using orange delineation).
 Driver perception of, and preference for, orange versus white delineation will be measured by a website survey through a partnership with a Caltrans District 11 public relations consultant.